(Parrot Fever; Ornithosis)

 A blood test can confirm the diagnosis.
 Other body fluids, such as sputum, may be tested.
-A chest x-ray may be done to check your lungs.
+A chest x-ray may be done to check the lungs.

-Sometimes severe breathing problems may occur.
+Sometimes severe breathing problems may happen.
 This is rare but may require a stay in the hospital.
 Oxygen will make breathing easier.
 IV antibiotics will also be given.
-It will speed delivery of medicine.

 AVMA—American Veterinary Medicine Association